esayyari/DiscoVista/README.md

 DiscoVista (Discordance Visualization Tool) is a command-line software package for visualizing phylogenetic discordance.
 The package is written by Erfan Sayyari and Siavash Mirarab.

+While a general description of commands is given below, a more detailed tutorial on one example dataset (Wickett, et al., 2014, PNAS) is available [here](example/README.md).

 ## INSTALLATION:

 ### Simpler option (preferred): using docker